 ASD Inc. has taken a commercial real property on an operational lease.
-The lease rental to be paid every month is $20,000, which will get due on the 7th of every month.
+The lease rental to be paid monthly is $20,000, which will be due on the 7th of every month.
 The entity can automate the rental payment using a standing order.

 If the company opts for the standing order, the banker will initially ask for some specific details.
 Once the request is approved, the banker will start paying the rent of $20,000 on the 7th of every month.
 If the given date falls on a public holiday, the bank will pay the rental the following business day.

 Now, let us move to some real-life uses.
 Netflix and Amazon Prime mainly operate on a standing order basis to pay their annual subscription fees.
 These orders ensure that the customers can enjoy uninterrupted service while the service providers automatically get the payment from the customers’ bank accounts.